grandstaish/paperparcel/README.md

 ## Type Adapters

-Occasionally when using KraftPaper you might find the need to parcel an unknown type, or modify how an object is read/written to a parcel.
+Occasionally when using PaperParcel you might find the need to parcel an unknown type, or modify how an object is read/written to a parcel.
 TypeAdapters allow you to do this.

 A good example of when you might want this functionality is with java.util.Date objects.
-By default, KraftPaper will recognise Date as Serializable, and use Serialization as the Parcel reading/writing mechanism.
+By default, PaperParcel will recognise Date as Serializable, and use Serialization as the Parcel reading/writing mechanism.
 Serialization is slow, so you might want to write a custom TypeAdapter for a Date object:

 ```
 class DateTypeAdapter : TypeAdapter<Date> {